 50kHz.
 Values are

-If the device can support multiple I²C buses (ESP32 has 2) these buses need to be defined as below and sensors need to be setup specifying the correct bus:
+If the device can support multiple I²C buses (ESP32 has 2, ESP8266 does not support more than one) these buses need to be defined as below and sensors need to be setup specifying the correct bus: